gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 night.

 "Not much we can do about it now, is there?"
 Thomas said venomously.
-"After our little adventure back there, they'll have a hundred eyes on the sky."
+"After your little adventure back there, they'll have a hundred eyes on the sky."

-"Get us into the tunnels," Razi said, almost gently.
+"Get us into the tunnels," Razi said gently.
 "We'll do the rest."

-FIXME: get them to the tunnels.
+The trees that had seemed so wonderful to Erileine on her first flight now loomed like haunting spirits, their moon-cast shadows spilling down the mountain in an ominous tangle.
+Finally Razi pointed.

-"There," Razi said, pointing.
+"There," he said.
 "That one."
 For a moment all Erileine saw as the cliff, but then the darker patch directly ahead resolved into a shape too regular to be natural.

 Gaeston crouched in the bow as Thomas edged the *Presumption* closer.
 "A little more, a little more… Right."
 He stepped onto the gunwale and